Introduction

 Handles the user-facing UI layer, serving HTML pages and fragments, and live-updating data via SSE.

-- Askama templates
+- Maud templates

 - Datastar for link generation